tyashin/CIS-CC-UOL-violations/README.md

 ## About this project
 *Site last updated: July 17, 2021*

+> **Archived Notice (November 8, 2025)**
+> More than four years have passed since this site was last updated (July 17, 2021).
+The author no longer has access to current information regarding the University of London’s policies, program status, or administrative practices.
+As such, this project is now archived and maintained in *read-only* mode for historical reference.
+>
+> We sincerely wish all current and future students the very best in their academic journeys.

 This project is maintained by current students of University of London [BSc 'Computing and information systems'](https://web.archive.org/web/20191101125948/https://london.ac.uk/courses/computing-and-information-systems) and [BSc 'Creative computing'](https://web.archive.org/web/20190506192952/https://london.ac.uk/courses/creative-computing)  international online programs (CIS/CC, for short).
 We are tracing university administration violations of their own policies, agreements and common sense expectations.

 The reason for creating this project is the current situation with CIS/CC programs.
 A few years ago CIS/CC were average quality distance/online programs, generally worth time and money the students had spent on them.